Goods and Services Tax (India): Impact on sports equipment imports

 Following the implementation of the Goods and Services Tax (GST) on 1 July 2017, the shooting community in India raised significant concerns over the taxation of imported sports equipment, which had previously been exempt from duties.
-The new structure imposed a 28% GST rate on imported pistols and revolvers, 18% on rifles, shotguns, and ammunition, and 12% on accessories.
-This led to a substantial increase in the cost of high-quality imported equipment from major manufacturing countries like Germany, Italy, and the UK.
+The new structure imposed a 28% GST rate on imported pistols and revolvers, 18% on rifles, shotguns and ammunition, and 12% on accessories.
+This led to a substantial increase in the cost of high-quality imported equipment from major manufacturing countries like Germany, Italy and the UK.
 The increased financial burden was particularly difficult for aspiring athletes from modest backgrounds, whose families often secured loans to afford equipment essential for training and competition, leading to concerns that the policy would discourage participation and hinder India's international competitiveness.

 The issue quickly became a national campaign against the taxation of sports goods, led by prominent members of the shooting fraternity.
 Renowned pistol shooter and coach Jaspal Rana, a multiple-time Asian Games and Commonwealth Games gold medallist, was a vocal critic, publicly questioning the perceived inaction of the National Rifle Association of India (NRAI) and the government regarding the policy's adverse effects on athletes.
-Journalist and national-level pistol shooter Farid Ali also significantly amplified the cause, utilizing his platform to raise awareness through news reports on major networks, including Aaj Tak and the India Today Network, alongside extensive social media advocacy.
+Journalist and national-level pistol shooter Farid Ali also significantly amplified the cause, using his platform to raise awareness through news reports on major networks, including Aaj Tak and the India Today Network, alongside extensive social media advocacy.
 These public efforts prompted the NRAI to formally petition the Finance Ministry for immediate relief.

 NRAI Senior Vice-President and Member of Parliament Kalikesh Narayan Singh Deo subsequently raised the issue in the Lok Sabha on 4 August 2017, arguing for GST exemptions to ensure athletes' access to affordable equipment.
 The campaign also received support from the Union Sports Minister, Colonel Rajyavardhan Singh Rathore, who endorsed the request for policy changes.
 In November 2017, the GST Council granted an exemption from the Integrated Goods and Services Tax (IGST) for imported sports goods of a "specific nature" used by renowned and aspiring athletes.
 This move was welcomed by the shooting community as a progressive step to alleviate financial pressures and boost talent development.